edit

 Wikipedia is an interactive encyclopedia which allows anybody to edit and improve articles.

-5. To alter a film by cutting and splicing frames.
+6. To assemble a film by cutting and splicing raw footage.

 The junior can offer to do the voxes, gaining experience and sparing the senior journalist the trouble.
 Always remember to think how the clips will edit together.